 Concepts in physics and chemistry are investigated in a small-group, hands-on environment.
 Laboratory topics include a survey of the solar system, mechanics (forces and motion), optics, electricity, spectroscopy, nuclear radiation, and chemical reactions.
+Special Fee applies.
 This course does not carry credit toward a science major or minor.
 When taken concurrently with PHYC 110, PHYC 111 meets the general studies core requirement in Nature.

-PHYC 175 Earth Science Concepts and Applications (3)
+PHYC 125 Earth Science Concepts and Applications (3)